Sheridan-Stable/tfidf-lrt/README.md

 ```
 @misc{Ahmed2025,
   author = {Zeyad Ahmed and Paul Sheridan and Michael McIsaac and Aitazaz A. Farooque},
-  title = {Common {TF}–{IDF} variants arise as leading terms in a penalized likelihood-ratio test for word burstiness},
+  title = {Common {TF}–{IDF} variants arise as key components in the test statistic of a penalized likelihood-ratio test for word burstiness},
   year = {2025},
   eprint = {arXiv:XXXX.XXXXX}
 }